priyanshug4143/loan-approval-prediction/README.md

 ### Data Preprocessing:
 Clean, transform, and preprocess the data to handle missing values, outliers, and ensure it is in a suitable format for machine learning.
 This may include feature engineering and encoding categorical variables.

+### Model Development:
+Build and train a machine learning model using the preprocessed data.
+Consider various algorithms such as logistic regression, decision trees, random forests, or neural networks.
+Tune hyperparameters and evaluate model performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score).